-You do have to give the officer your license and vehicle registration, and proof of insurance.
-Some states may require that drivers may need to provide some other basic identifying questions such as when you were born or your address.
+You do have to give the officer your license, vehicle registration, and proof of insurance.
+Some states require that drivers provide some other basic identifying questions such as when you were born or your address.
 However, passengers in the car do not have to provide their IDs.
 Officers can ask them questions, but they legally do not have to answer any questions about themselves.

 You don’t have to take a breathalyzer test

 It may not look great if you refuse to take a breathalyzer test, but they can’t force you to take one.
 You do have to stop at police checkpoints and roadblocks if you’re selected.
-If the officer does find proof of you driving under the influence such as an open container, or the smell of alcohol and drugs, they can ask you to step out of the vehicle and conduct a search of you and your vehicle.
+If the officer does find proof of you driving under the influence such as an open container, or the smell of alcohol and drugs, they can ask you to step outside to search you and your vehicle.

 There are some states like New York where it’s illegal to refuse a roadside test.
 Other states like Oklahoma can also charge you with an additional aggravated DUI charge if you refuse to take a test and your blood alcohol level is higher than 0.15.

 You don’t have to step out of your vehicle

 If there is no probable reason for you to exit the vehicle, you don’t have to leave your seat.
 Most officers may ask you to exit the vehicle because they suspect you’re concealing weapons, are driving under the influence, or feel as though you’re participating in illegal activity.